frc1511/HomersDashboard/README.md

 ```
 All the app's resources (Images, Fonts, etc.) are built into the executable, so there's no need to worry about moving them around once it's built.

 __Important:__ OpenCV is used for creating the camera pages so it is required to be installed when building and running the app.
-The `-DDASHBOARD_WITH_CS=0` flag may be added to the cmake configuration to build without the camera server if OpenCV is not installed.
+On Windows, the app searches for OpenCV binaries in C:\Program Files\opencv\, so make sure to add C:\Program Files\opecv\build\x64\v15\bin to Path.
+As an alternative, the `-DDASHBOARD_WITH_CS=0` flag may be added to the cmake configuration to build without the camera server if OpenCV is not installed.

 Problems have emerged when compiling the wpilib libraries (ntcore, cscore, wpiutil), so the `-DDASHBOARD_DOWNLOAD_WPILIB=1` flag may be added to the cmake configuration to download and link to pre-built libraries instead.
 The version downloaded can be specified by adding the `-DDASHBOARD_DOWNLOAD_WPILIB_VERSION=YEAR.X.X` flag.